Multi-mode architectures for noise-resilient superconducting qubits: Multi-mode superconducting qubits

 Interestingly, the protocol outlined before can be readily generalized to implement a controlled phase gate between two qubits~\cite{brooks2013}.
 In order to obtain a universal set of protected gates, however, single-qubit (non-Clifford) rotations around a different axis are also required \cite{krantz2019,nielsen_book}.
 A recent proposal by Klote and Ioffe \cite{Klots2021} shows how a relatively small modification of the setup considered by Brooks {et al.} \cite{brooks2013} could lead to universal quantum computation by allowing for the robust implementation of two additional gates.
 In particular, they showed how to realize a fully protected $\pi/2$ rotation around the $X$ axis and of a partially-protected but high-fidelity non-Clifford gate, consisting of an arbitrary rotation around the $X$ axis.
 The key ingredient that is required for the realization of these two gates {consists in} the possibility to tune the parameter $E_2$ of the effective Hamiltonian $H_{\rm eff}^{\rm 1D}$.
 In complete analogy with standard JJs, such a tunability can be achieved by considering two $\pi$-periodic elements in parallel, which define a dc SQUID-like (superconducting quantum interference device) loop \cite{barone_book} pierced by an external flux $\phi_{\rm ext}$ as sketched in \Fref{fig:Gates}(c).
 The Josephson energy $E_2$ is thus the largest for $\phi_{\rm ext} = 0$ (mod $2\pi$) while, assuming the two $\pi$-periodic elements to be identical, it can be reduced to zero for $\phi_{\rm ext} = \pi$ (mod $2\pi$).\\

 To properly describe how the two above-mentioned gates operate, it is important to note that the eigenstates $|+\rangle$ and $|-\rangle$ of the qubit's $\sigma^x$ Pauli operator have a definite parity of the number of Cooper pairs $n_\theta$ on the floating superconducting island.
 Since the ideal deep operational regime of the $\pi$-periodic qubit (i.e. $E_C^\theta\ll E_2$ in $H_{\rm eff }^{\rm 1D}$) is associated with a strong delocalization in charge space, the wavefunction of the $|+\rangle$ state is thus non-zero for several adjacent even values of the discrete variable $n_\theta$.
 By contrast, the $-\rangle$ wavefunction is non-zero for several odd values of $n_\theta$.
 This situation bears strong analogies with the grid states of the harmonic oscillator described before and, therefore, it allows for a similar (dual) protected manipulation.
 More precisely, if the Josephson energy $E_2$ is suddenly switched off by setting $\phi_{\rm ext} = \pi$, the time evolution of the states is exclusively controlled by the capacitive term of the Hamiltonian $H_{\rm eff}^{\rm 1D}$ via the operator $U(t)=\exp(-i2E_C^\theta t n_\theta^2/\hbar)$.
 After a time $t_0 \sim \hbar \pi (4E_C^\theta)^{-1}$, the $|+\rangle$ state is brought back to $U(t_0)|+\rangle = |+\rangle$ while the $|-\rangle$ state picks and extra phase $U(t_0)|-\rangle = e^{-i \pi/2}|-\rangle =-i |-\rangle$.
-By suddenly switching off $E_2$ for a time $t_0$ it is thus possible to implement a $X_{\pi/2}$ gate, featuring analogous exponential protection against timing errors and external perturbations as the phase gate described before \cite{Klots2021,brooks2013}.\\
+By suddenly switching off $E_2$ for a time $t_0$ it is thus possible to implement a $X_{\pi/2}$ gate, featuring analogous exponential protection against timing errors and external perturbations as the phase gate described before \cite{Klots2021,brooks2013}.
+For realistic values of $E_C^\theta$ of the order of several GHz, the gate execution time is expected to be around hundreds of picoseconds. \\